Amund Sjølie Sveen: Career

 His art tackles issues surrounding the Arctic.
-Sveen launched NORDTING, an art platform for intervention and reflection in the north.
-NORDTING is a mobile people's assembly for the North, bringing together residents from Vardø in Northern Norway to Alaska, to participate in the council, called the Ting.
+Sveen launched Nordting, an artistic platform for intervention and reflection in the north.
+Nordting is a mobile people's assembly for the North, bringing together residents from Vardø in Northern Norway to Alaska, to participate in the council, called the Ting.
 Local participants, from bands and choirs to community leaders, punk rockers, cheerleaders, indigenous peoples, musicians, and dancers, join Sveen and his team to discuss and address issues affecting their communities.

-Sveen describes NORDTING, which has been active since 2014, as a testing ground for political ideas and critique of the current power situation.
+Sveen describes Nordting, which has been active since 2014, as a testing ground for political ideas and critique of the current power situation.

 Sveen has initiated and led the Pan-ArcticVision, an Arctic social and cultural event.
 The first edition was held in his home town of Vadsø in Northern Norway, the second edition was held in Nuuk, Kalaallit Nunaat in October 2024.
 As a musician, he is a member of the Slagr, a Norwegian trio formed in 2003 who received Spellemannprisen (a Norwegian Grammy) for their release Short Stories in 2015.
 Sveen also is associated with the UiT The Arctic University of Norway, as an artistic researcher.